 If any meat crosses the divide of white meat and red, it’s pork.
 It’s unsurprising then, that pork shows up so frequently on dinner tables, featured in classic, all-American dishes and those inspired by faraway cuisines.
+But how do you best pair wine woth pork?
+That’s where we’ve come in to help.

 It’s tough to find a wine that doesn’t match with this chameleon of meats, as it can pair with the light and bright or the rich and full-flavored alike.
 It all depends on the cut and preparation of the dish.
 Fattier cuts of pork, like bacon, pork belly, and pork shoulder, might work with a heavier wine, while leaner meats, like pork tenderloin, are better matched with a fresher option.